-The Proteomics Core is one of the three core facilities that make up the Medical Genome Facility.
-Mayo Clinic's Center for Individualized Medicine and the Research Core Subcommittee provide funding for the Medical Genome Facility.
-The Proteomics Core is also a shared resource of the Mayo Clinic Cancer Center and receives funding through its National Cancer Institute Cancer Center Support Grant.
+The Proteomics Core is one of the three core facilities that make up the Medical Genome Facility (MGF).
+The MGF receives funding from Mayo Clinic's Center for Individualized Medicine and the Research Core Subcommittee.
+The Proteomics Core receives additional funding from the Mayo Clinic Comprehensive Cancer Center and its National Cancer Institute Cancer Center Support Grant.

 The Proteomics Core provides services to all Mayo Clinic faculty and staff engaged in research.
 Additionally, services are offered to non-Mayo investigators and research collaborators.
 For more information, please contact the core.